rpusec/XmlReadableConsoleLog/README.md

 ```

-Alternatively, you can pass a key-value paired object to apply the custom CSS settings:
+Alternatively, you can pass a key-value paired object to apply your custom CSS settings:

 ```javascript